Danielewicz-code/PEI-Buildings-1968-Mask-R-CNN/README.md

 * Restore Original Dimensions: Shrinking polygons by 0.5 meters to revert to their true ground size.

 * Cross-Class Overlap Filtering: A final filter removes cross-class overlaps.
 If two or more polygons (even of different classes) overlap by a 30% threshold, the detection with the highest confidence score is retained, drastically reducing redundant shapes.

+### 7. Limitations and Edge Cases

+While the model demonstrated high accuracy in rural segmentation, evaluating its performance revealed specific boundary conditions and limitations.
+These errors are primarily attributed to training data distribution, spectral constraints, and environmental variance.

+*   **Training Distribution Bias (Rural vs. Urban):** The dataset was heavily biased toward rural agricultural landscapes.
+Consequently, the model struggled in unrepresented domains:
+    *   **Cottage Zones:** High-density, smaller footprint cottages were frequently misclassified as secondary outbuildings.
+    *   **Urban Centers:** Square commercial structures and closely packed town buildings were often ignored or misclassified.
+*   **Geometric Conflation:** Coastal infrastructure, specifically docks, produced false positives as their top-down rectangular footprints closely mimic agricultural barns.
+Additionally, isolated tree canopies occasionally triggered false positive detections.
+*   **Spectral & Temporal Variance:**
+    *   **Panchromatic Limitations:** The inherent lack of multispectral data in the 1968 black-and-white imagery caused distinct structures with similar geometric and spectral signatures (e.g., a longhouse vs. a barn) to be confused.
+    *   **Environmental Factors:** Varying flight angles and times of day introduced inconsistent shadows and lighting, altering the perceived shape and contrast of structures across different tiles.

+**Impact on Workflow**
+Although exact time-saving metrics were not recorded, deploying the inference pipeline fundamentally accelerated the mapping phase.
+By shifting the workload from ground-up manual polygon digitization to a streamlined process of geometric verification and correction, the model considerably reduced the timeline required to achieve full-island coverage.

 ## Final Review and Project Outcome
 *   **ArcGIS Integration:** The generated GeoJSON files were imported back into ArcGIS for manual correction, inspection, and further analysis.